Pure metric geometry: introductory lectures: Variations

-\parbf{Pseudometris.} A metric for which the distance between two distinct points can be zero is called a \emph{pseudometric}.
-In other words, to define pseudometric, we need to remove condition \ref{SHORT.metric=0} from \ref{def:metric}.
+\parbf{Pseudometris.} A metric for which the distance between two distinct points can be zero is called a \emph{semimetric} (also known as \emph{pseudometric}).
+In other words, to define semimetric, we need to remove condition \ref{SHORT.metric=0} from \ref{def:metric}.

-The following observation shows that nearly any question about pseudometric spaces can be reduced to a question about genuine metric spaces.

-Assume $\spc{X}$ is a pseudometric space.
+Assume $\spc{X}$ is a semimetric space.
 Consider an equivalence relation $\sim$ on $\spc{X}$ defined by